 with

-Here, the ellipsoid has its major, intermediate, and minor axis aligned with the $x$, $y$ and $z$ axis of the Cartesian coordinate system, respectively. $p$ is the axis ratio between the intermediate and major axis of the ellipsoid, and $q$ is the axis ratio between the minor and major axis of the ellipsoid. $1 \geq p \geq q$.
+Here, the ellipsoid has its major, intermediate, and minor axis aligned with the $x$, $y,$ and $z$ axis of the Cartesian coordinate system, respectively; $p$ is the axis ratio between the intermediate and major axis of the ellipsoid and $q$ is the axis ratio between the minor and major axis of the ellipsoid. $1 \geq p \geq q$.

 The coefficient $Z$ is a normalization factor added to preserve mass when varying the shape parameters $p$ and $q$.
-There are two choices to preserve the total integrated mass when varying the shape parameters: (a) $Z=1$ (not rescaling the radius) and re-normalize the density uniformly in $\rho(a_v)$, and (b) $Z= (pq)^{1/3}$ without a re-normalization of the overall density.
-A detailed comparison of the two choice of the density normalization is discussed in Appendix \ref{apdx:norm_factor}.
+There are two choices to preserve the total integrated mass when varying the shape parameters: (a) $Z=1$ (not rescaling the radius) and renormalize the density uniformly in $\rho(a_v)$, and (b) $Z= (pq)^{1/3}$ without any renormalization of the overall density.
+A detailed comparison of the two choices for the density normalization is discussed in Appendix \ref{apdx:norm_factor}.

-When a galaxy is viewed along a LoS characterized by the polar angle $\theta$ and the azimuthal angle $\phi$ in a spherical coordinate system, its projected mass density in Eq.(\ref{eqn:trivial_int_los}) can be written as:
+When a galaxy is viewed along a LoS characterized by the polar angle $\theta$ and the azimuthal angle $\phi$ in a spherical coordinate system, its projected mass-density in Eq. (\ref{eqn:trivial_int_los}) can be written as

-Here $z''$ is an integration variable, and $a_s$ is the elliptical radius variable of the iso-density contour in projection: Parameters $A$, $B$, $C$ and $f$ are solely determined by the LoS direction ($\theta$, $\phi$) and the intrinsic axis ratios $p$ and $q$ (Eq.(6, 11) in \cite{1985Binney}):
+Here, $z''$ is an integration variable, and $a_s$ is the elliptical radius variable of the iso-density contour in projection, Parameters $A$, $B$, $C,$ and $f$ are solely determined by the LoS direction ($\theta$, $\phi$) and the intrinsic axis ratios $p$ and $q$ as expressed in Eqs.
+(6, 11) in \cite{1985Binney}, namely,

 The apparent axis ratio $q' (q' \leq 1$) of the projected elliptical iso-density contour is